 For example: The maximum timeframe for the Medical Assistant program is 54 weeks.
-The total clock hours needed for completion of this program are 900 semester clock hours.
-By the time the student has been in the program for 27 weeks (1/2 of the maximum time frame), he/she must have completed at least 450 clock hours.
+The total clock hours needed for completion of this program are 900 clock hours.
+By the time the student has been in the program for 18 weeks (1/2 of the maximum time frame), he/she must attended at least 405 clock hours.
 This time frame is applicable for all students including those who do not receive financial aid.